guildai/guild.ai/pages/docs.md

-title: Docs
+title: Documentation
 navbar_item: yes
-pagenav_title: Documentation
 hide_in_sidenav: yes

-# Documentation
+# Guild AI Documentation

 TODO: The sections below are a work in progress.
 Current thinking is to list the "Concept" topics first, under Basics and Advanced.
 Then